 It’s also very difficult for independent artists and designers to find affordable workspace anywhere near central.
 Manchester has a great balance of city benefits and community.
 I have more headspace here and it forces me to be a little more selective with what I say yes to in London.

 And finally, what’s next?

-I’m working on two books, fiction writing, exhibition with music photographer Andy Cotterill from our ongoing collaboration and there are several nice illustration projects lined up.
+I’m working on two books, fiction writing, an exhibition with music photographer Andy Cotterill from our ongoing collaboration and there are several nice illustration projects lined up.
 The podcast continues to evolve so who knows who I’ll get to talk to for that!
-I’m coming up on my 10th year as a full-time freelancer so with a greater sense of what I’m about, it’s time to really focus my energies on what I feel matters.
+I’m coming up on my 10th year as a full-time freelancer so, with a greater sense of what I’m about, it’s time to really focus my energies on what I feel matters.